Hecate946/Neutra/README.md

 disconnect: Disconnect the bot from a channel.

-fastforward: Fast forward a number of seconds
+fastforward: Fast forward the song.

 loop: Loop the current song or queue.